devdicated/exekutor/README.md

   max_execution_thread_idletime: 60
 ```

-The minimum and maximum threads this worker should spawn and the thread idletime for reclaiming threads.

 #### Healthcheck options

+The healthcheck server handler, the port to use, and the worker timeout.

 ```yaml
 exekutor: